arcestia/blacklists/README.md

 Client -> uBlock Origin Browser Extension -> Squid Proxy -> DNS Filtering via AdGuard/Pi-Hole -> Upstream DNS on a VPS with the same blacklist loaded

-Sincerily the most valuable tester is my wife.
-If something won't work she instantly raises a P1 incident ^_^
+Sincerily the most valuable tester is my wife, a P1 Incindent is instantly raised on some failure ^_^

 This setup enables me to examine various behaviors and make daily adjustments to the whole project.